 Recently a student in a college nutrition class I teach raised her hand to contribute to a discussion on heartburn.
 She indicated that her doctor told her to drink whole milk to help her heartburn.
 She stressed that the doctor noted it HAD to be whole milk.
 Since she was not interested in drinking whole milk, this recommendation was not followed through on by the student.
 The recommendation was neither realistic for her, and probably not really the best advice to take anyway with regard to managing heartburn.

 You know if you have suffered from heartburn.
+Symptoms include a burning sensation in your chest, mouth, or both.
 You may actually have a burning sensation in either your chest, mouth, or both areas.
-You may have a constant sore throat.
-You may even bring up vomit.
+Your throat may be sore and you may even vomit.

 Common factors contributing to heartburn include: pregnancy, smoking, certain medications, obesity, and alcohol.

-Food Factors.
 Certain foods are known to aggravate heartburn.
-Consider the following list of foods and evaluate if your symptoms are worse when you eat these foods.
+Take a look at the following list of foods and evaluate if your symptoms are worse when you eat these foods.

 - Citrus fruits (limes, lemons, oranges, grapefruit)